 Purpose and types of Economic Research

-- An unambiguous economic research is necessary for undertaking sound economic policies for enhancing a stable and non-inflationary growth and for coping with various risks under swift integration of our economies.
+- Detailed research is necessary for forming sound economic policies enabling stable and non-inflationary growth, and for coping with various economic risks

 - There are two types of purposes: Absolute and Relative purpose.
-Further, Relative purpose is of two types i.e individual (or personal) and collective.
-Knowledge creation is the main purpose of both Collective and Individual purposes of Economic Research.
+Relative purpose divides further into another two types, individual (or personal) and collective.
+Obtaining knowledge is the main purpose of both Collective and Individual purposes of Economic Research.

-- Individual purpose is related to the researcher’s personal perception reasons for doing research.
-These may or may not include the desire to improve another people’s well-being.
+- Individual purpose relates to the researcher’s personal perception of the reasons for their research.
+These may or may not include the desire to improve another person’s well-being.

-- Collective purpose is related to a group of individuals and humanity supports economic research activities.
-Collective and individual objectives have one common characteristic – improvement – achieving a more desirable state of the world than the current state.
-An Economic Researcher prefers more economic knowledge than he currently has.
-In the world of incomplete knowledge, economic research is needed to discover the necessary knowledge that will move the world to a more preferred state.
+- Collective purpose relates to a group of individuals supporting economic research activities.
+Collective and individual objectives share one common characteristic – improvement, or achieving a more desirable state of the world.
+An Economic Researcher prefers seeks to expand his economic knowledge.
+In a world full of misinformation, accurate economic research is necessary in order to improve quality of life at a global level.

-Ever wondered how much the Eifel Tower is worth?
+Ever wondered how much the Eiffel Tower is worth?
 Click here.

-- Undertake macroeconomic policy review and analysis as well as provide advice for the effective management of the economy.
+- Undertake macroeconomic policy review and analysis in order to provide advice for effective economic management.

-- Conduct research on relevant macroeconomic issues affecting the economy.
+- Conduct and disseminate research on macroeconomic issues affecting the economy.

-- High-quality research is undertaken to ensure that the unavoidable challenges are coped in a better way.
+- Ensure that unavoidable challenges are coped in an informed manner.

 A tangible asset such as a golf course can generate a huge financial boom.
 Learn More.